-What other possession schedules are available in family law cases in Texas?
+What are other possession schedules available in family law cases in Texas?

 There are other possession schedules available to parents, however.
-Keep in mind that if you would like a non-traditional visitation/possession schedule with your kids it is best to try to work out this agreement with your spouse in mediation rather than to ask a judge to order it in a trial.
+Keep in mind that if you would like a non-traditional visitation/possession schedule with your kids, it is best to try to work out this agreement with your spouse in mediation rather than to ask a judge to order it in a trial.

 Questions about family law cases in Texas?
 Contact the Law Office of Bryan Fagan